valerianka/MLND_titanic_survival_exploration/README.md

 ### Code

-Template code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
+Completed code is provided in the notebook `titanic_survival_exploration.ipynb` notebook file.
 Additional supporting code can be found in `titanic_visualizations.py`.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.

 ### Run